-Beneficiaries under the TPS designation for Nepal who applied for a new EAD but have not yet received their new EADs are also covered by this automatic extension, provided that the EAD contains one of the expiration dates noted in the chart above and their latest EAD application has not been denied.
-Such individuals may show their EAD and the May 10, 2019 Federal Register Notice to employers to demonstrate that they continue to have employment authorization and that USCIS has extended their EAD through March 24, 2020.
+Beneficiaries under the TPS designation for Nepal who applied for a new EAD but have not yet received their new EADs are also covered by this automatic extension, provided that the EAD contains one of the expiration dates noted in the chart above.
+When you present an automatically extended EAD to your employer, you should refer them to this Federal Register Notice (PDF (PDF)) to employers to demonstrate that they continue to have employment authorization and that USCIS has extended their EAD through Jan.
+4, 2021.

 Additionally, USCIS is automatically extending through Jan.
 4, 2021, the validity periods of the following Forms I-94, Arrival and Departure Records, and Forms I-797, Notice of Action (Approval Notice), previously issued to eligible beneficiaries under the TPS designation for Nepal:

 |Beginning date of validity¹:||End date of validity:||Now valid until:|